Wolverine971/9takes/src/blog/guides/definitive-guide-to-relationship-conflict-part-1.md

 The issue is not your partner or the person you are fighting.
 The issue is how the situation is being handled.
 If the situation was handled differently you would not be fighting.

-Tony Robbins talks about the importance of focusing on [resolving the issue rather than defending yourself](https://www.tonyrobbins.com/ultimate-relationship-guide/resolve-conflict-save-relationship/).
+Tony Robbins talks about the importance of focusing on <a class="external-link" target="_blank" rel="noopener noreferrer" href="https://www.tonyrobbins.com/ultimate-relationship-guide/resolve-conflict-save-relationship/" >resolving the issue rather than defending yourself</a>.
 Where focus goes, energy flows.
 If you focus on where you don't want your relationship to end up, you'll find yourself there.

 ### Effective Communication